 7. Timely reporting of a fully documented resolution authorizing committee expenditures.

-Committees, except Appropriations and Budget, are not allowed to meet for more than two hours beyond the Senate's daily convening time, and not beyond two o'clock in the afternoon without the express permission of both party floor leaders, or their designees.
+Committees, except Appropriations and Budget, are not allowed to meet for more than two hours beyond the Senate's daily convening time, and not beyond two o'clock in the afternoon, without the express permission of both party floor leaders or their designees.

 During its earlier years, responding to new needs or to accommodate individual members who sought the office space and staff that went to chairmen, the Senate haphazardly added new committees to the structure of existing panels.
 This produced a large number of committees, most of which seldom met or handled any legislation.
-Early in the twentieth century, there were nearly as many committees as senators.
+Early in the 20th century, there were nearly as many committees as senators.
 Occasional consolidations of the number and jurisdictions of Senate committees quickly gave way to renewed expansion.
 The Legislative Reorganization Act of 1946 changed this pattern.
-Since that time, the number of full committees has remained fairly constant, fluctuating between fifteen and twenty.
+Since that time, the number of full committees has remained fairly constant, fluctuating between 15 and 20.

 Select Committee System (1789-1816)

 The Senate created a standing committee system in 1816, more than a quarter century after its first meeting in 1789.
 The United States Constitution did not mention or provide for committees in Congress.
 Prior to 1816, the Senate relied on temporary select committees, the first of which was appointed on April 7, 1789, to draw up Senate rules of procedure.
-That committee filed its report within a week and, by April 18, the Senate had resolved that twenty rules "be observed."
+That committee filed its report within a week and, by April 18, the Senate had resolved that 20 rules "be observed."
 In those days, the Senate spent much of its time acting as a "Committee of the Whole," a parliamentary device for facilitating the legislative process.

 This improvisational system made the select committees completely responsive to the Senate as a whole.
 The Senate determined their jurisdiction and membership, and they invariably complied with the will of the majority that had created them in the first place.
-Furthermore, if the Senate was not satisfied with the progress of a particular select committee, it could at any time create another committee to handle the same matter The system also was useful for its flexibility, as the Senate could, if it preferred, dispose of legislation and nominations without any committee referral.
+Furthermore, if the Senate was not satisfied with the progress of a particular select committee, it could at any time create another committee to handle the same matter.
+The system also was useful for its flexibility, as the Senate could, if it preferred, dispose of legislation and nominations without any committee referral.

 For the most part, these early Senate committees consisted of three members for routine business and five members for more important issues.
-During the first session of the First Congress, the largest committee, containing eleven members, was created to decide the salaries of the president and vice president.
+During the first session of the First Congress, the largest committee, containing 11 members, was created to decide the salaries of the president and vice president.
 Also in the first session, the entire membership of the Senate was divided into two large committees, with half the senators on the committee to prepare legislation establishing the federal judiciary and the other half on the committee to define the punishment of crimes against the United States.
 These committees obviously contained more members than was usual, and in the case of organizing the federal judiciary, a smaller subcommittee actually drafted the bill.

 With the great number of temporary committees appointed each session, the position of committee chairman was not as influential as it would become later with the establishment of standing committees.
 Chairmen were often the senators who introduced the legislation, since they had the most interest in the bill's passage.
 But generally the chairman was the senator who received the most votes in the balloting for committee members.

 The increasing business of the committees, particularly in the handling of nominations, the pressing needs of national defense during the War of 1812, and the growing institutional needs of a body that was now over a quarter-century old, all pushed the Senate toward the creation of standing committees.
 In 1815, at the end of the War of 1812, the stage was set for the Senate to consider establishing its own system of standing committees.
-Meeting in temporary quarters--because the Capitol Building itself was under repair for damage that British troops had inflicted during the war--members of the Senate were most likely concerned about the permanency, continuity, and stability of governmental processes.
+Meeting in temporary quarters—because the Capitol Building itself was under repair for damage that British troops had inflicted during the war—members of the Senate were most likely concerned about the permanency, continuity, and stability of governmental processes.
 Perhaps struggling with the issues of the war made members realize the need for greater expertise and a more specialized review of legislation.
 In addition, given the frequent movement of House members to the Senate, we may assume that former representatives brought with them a preference for the standing committee assignments that had become common in that body.

 During the first session of the Fourteenth Congress, meeting in December 1815, the Senate appointed a series of select committees to report on various portions of the president's annual message to the nation.
 Instead of allowing these temporary committees to disband after they had completed their immediate work, the Senate utilized the same committees for other business during the session.